AnchyDev/LadyLuck/README.md

-# LadyLuckLootRoom
+# Lady Luck

 ## About

-Lady Luck is a module for Azeroth Core that adds a lottery room.
+Lady Luck is a module for Azeroth Core that adds a lucky dip lottery room.

 If you talk to Lady Luck she will teleport you to the lottery room where you can open chests for items defined in the `ladyluck_lottery_loot` table.